Equidistribution of $q$-orbits of closed geodesics: Weyl sums

-In the case of non-primitive character and oldforms we will have certain local factors showing up.
+where $\sigma_{s_1,s_2}(n,\chi_1,\chi_2)$ is defined in (\ref{eq:sigmachichi}), $\chi_i\modulo m_i$ are primitive with $\chi_1\chi_2(-1)=1$ and $s_f\in \C$.
+We emphasize that the only input needed in the proof of the Birch--Stevens formula is the Hecke relations.
+In the case of non-primitive characters and oldforms we will have certain local factors showing up.
 Given a Hecke--Maa{\ss} newform $f$, a Dirichlet character $\chi\modulo q$, and integers $n,\ell\geq 1$, they are defined by;